CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 export default DisplayCooperResult
 ```

-If you run the test again now you can see that you dont get the same error.
-Now we get error saying that the expected value is value, instead of true as we want.
-Lets add some code the new `DisplayCooperResult` component:
+When you run the test now you should get another error.
+The new error states that our expectation is returning false.
+So the application is not returning what we want when we fill in the input fields.
+It is now time to add some logic to our `DisplayCooperResult` component:

 ```js
 import React, { Component } from 'react';